awsdocs/aws-direct-connect-user-guide/doc_source/add-peer-to-vif.md

 # Adding or Deleting a BGP Peer<a name="add-peer-to-vif"></a>

-A virtual interface can support a single IPv4 BGP peering session and a single IPv6 BGP peering session\.
-You can add an IPv6 BGP peering session to a virtual interface that has an existing IPv4 BGP peering session\.
-Alternately, you can add an IPv4 BGP peering session to a virtual interface that has an existing IPv6 BGP peering session\.
+ In some locations, a virtual interface can support up to two IPv4 BGP peering sessions and up to two IPv6 BGP peering sessions\.
+In other locations, a virtual interface can support a single IPv4 BGP peering session and a single IPv6 BGP peering session\.
+For information about the Regions that support logical redundancy, see [AWS Direct Connect Locations](https://aws.amazon.com/directconnect/features/#AWS_Direct_Connect_Locations)\.

 You cannot specify your own peer IPv6 addresses for an IPv6 BGP peering session\.
 Amazon automatically allocates you a /125 IPv6 CIDR\.